-If you wanted to use Wong’s additional criteria of games with a total of 49 points or less, all the above games match that criteria.
+If you wanted to use Wong’s additional criteria of games with a total of 49 points or less, you would have 4 matching games.

 Looking through sportsdatabase, since 2017:

-Raiders as a favorite between -7.5 to -9 points have been 1-0 as a 6pt teaser and total < 49
+Green Bay as a favorite between -7.5 to -9 points has been 3-1 as a 6pt teaser and a game total < 49 points

-Atlanta as an underdog between +1.5 to +3 points have been 5-1 as a 6pt teaser and total < 49
+Buffalo as an underdog between +1.5 to +3 points has been 7-1 as a 6pt teaser

-Arizona as an underdog between +1.5 to +3 points have been 8-3 as a 6pt teaser and total < 49
+Indianapolis as an underdog between +1.5 to +3 points has been 2-1 as a 6pt teaser and a game total < 49 points

-Packers as a favorite between -7.5 to -9 points have been 3-1 as a 6pt teaser and total < 49
+NY Giants as an underdog between +1.5 to +3 points has been 2-4 as a 6pt teaser and a game total < 49 points

 It is unclear on where the final lines on sportsdatabase come from.
-If you did a similar query for +1.5 to +3 point underdogs 6pt teasers, you would see sportsdatabase have them at 42-7, where Bovada has it at 41-8 for this season.
+If you did a similar query for +1.5 to +3 point underdogs 6pt teasers, you would see sportsdatabase have them at 24-3 for this season.
 That is a better win rate than Bovada’s final lines.
 I still think its useful to see historical stats on probably line averages across multiple sportsbooks.
 You could probably dig deeper for teams coming off wins or losses as well.